 1950s, '60s & '70s

 The 1950s and '60s saw the RCA at the centre of the explosion of Pop Art culture, a vibrant, invigorating movement that waved a final goodbye to Britain’s post-war austerity.
-This generation of students transformed British art and design, counting Peter Blake, David Hockney and R B Kitaj among its ranks.
+This generation of students transformed British art and design, counting Peter Blake, Pauline Boty, David Hockney and R B Kitaj among its ranks.
 Meanwhile, the Fashion and Textiles Department was leading its own design revolution with soon-to-be household names Ossie Clark and Zandra Rhodes studying here.
 Ridley and Tony Scott studied film.